SNU-DRL/classification-psvt/README.md

         --cv_folds_path /path/to/cross_validation/folds \
         --valid_fold_num 0 \
         --num_leads 12 \
-        --result_path /path/to/validation/result \
+        --result_path /path/to/validation/result
 ```

 3. `analyze_all_fold_results.py`
 - Aggregates the results of 10-fold cross validation.
 ```
     python analyze_all_fold_results.py
-        --result_path /path/to/validation/result \
+        --result_path /path/to/validation/result
 ```

 ---

-Alternatively, after building cross-validation folds, you can modify `run_experiments.sh` and execute it.
+Alternatively, after building the cross-validation folds by running `build_cv_folds.py`, you can modify `run_experiments.sh` as needed and execute it.
 ```
     sh run_experiments.sh
 ```